evernym/sovrin-environments/vagrant/training/vb-multi-vm/TestIndyClusterSetup.md

 key pair for access.

 ## Setting Up a CLI Client and Configuring the Agents in the Indy Cluster

+Before you begin, make sure you have four console windows open, one for the CLI and one each for the other three VMs.

 You will need to have a term session to ssh into one of these nodes, which will be used as an interactive CLI client.
 With this you will be able to interact